openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Trigger the export task
 ^^^^^^^^^^^^^^^^^^^^^^^

-Click on the :icon:`fa fa-cloud-download-alt` button to open the export dialogue.
+Click on the :icon:`fas fa-cloud-download-alt` button to open the export dialogue.
 Here you can select the bands to retrieve and the scale at which you would like to save the asset.
 CCDC Assets are only compatible with Google Earth Engine, for which a new asset will be created in your personal Earth Engine repository.

 If the area covered is relatively small and you have enough storage quota left, you can generously select most of the bands relevant for land applications as shown in the below figure on the left.
 If you are more constrained by storage you will need ot decide on a subset of bands, for which the below figure on the right is a suggested starting point.